 - 3 tablespoons Oyster Sauce

-- 1 cup loosely packed Thai Basil (or Holy Basil)
+- 1 cup Thai Basil or Holy Basil

 - Chicken: I like using ground chicken because it cooks fast, and doesn't require any prep.
 But this can be easily substituted with diced chicken thighs.
 Chicken breasts tend to dry out in this recipe.